olivercrush/ShipCore/README.md

 # ShipCore

-ShipCore is a T-RPG gamecore .NET library that you can import in your projects such as Unity.
-Here is a link to the [bridge](https://github.com/olivercrush/TacticRPG) I'm developping for Unity.
+ShipCore is a T-RPG gamecore .NET library that you can import in your projects.
+Here is a link to the [game](https://github.com/olivercrush/The-Sea-Contract) I'm developping in Unity.